marxin/texi2rst-generated/sphinx/gccint/the-gcc-subdirectory.rst

 FIXME: document the contents of these files, and what variables should be set to control build, host and target configuration.

-..
-Copyright (C) 1988-2021 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.

 .. _configuration-files:

 Files Created by configure